milesmfe/botrap/QUICKSTART.md

 - Complete 13 rounds to win the run
 - Each round, try to achieve a hand with NO trapped cards while your opponent HAS trapped cards
 - When this condition is met, click "BOTRAP!" to win the round
+- Hands contain 5 cards each (some opponents may increase this to 6, 7, 8, or 9 cards)

 ### Gameplay Controls